 This projector can manage a 120-inch screen, although the throw ratio means that you have to be 126 inches away to do so.

 With its native 1080p resolution, the Philips PicoPix MaxTV is sharper than its low-resolution competition, such as the Nebula Capsule Max.
-Even at larger screen sizes, the picture looks great.
+Technically, the projector has a 960×540 chip inside, but XPR technology shifts the sensor multiple times for each frame to build up a higher-resolution image.
+The result is that even at larger screen sizes, the picture looks great.

 Supporting HDR10, the projector is capable of delivering more detail than models that don’t support this.
 The peak brightness isn’t as good on this projector as on a top-end TV, so you don’t expect searing whites.
 The general colour palette and detail across the frame is improved, though.

 Colours are generally vibrant and engaging, although I found the XGIMI Halo+ slightly more energetic.
 Black performance isn’t very impressive on the Philips PicoPix MaxTV, verging on the grey.
 That also means that detail in the darker parts of an image isn’t so good.